 [Many of the characters in the novel, were actual historical personages.
 An asterisk is placed against the character if an internet search of their name, followed by ‘French Revolution’ will reveal their portrait.]

 Bault: warden of Conciergerie Prison.
-Tried to help queen in little ways.
+Tried to help Queen in little ways.

-Bouille (General)*: planned escape from Paris in June 1791 with Fersen.
+Bouillé (General)*: planned escape from Paris in June 1791 with Fersen.
 Vilified after escape failed.

 Daujon: member of Commune, sculptor.
 Creation still on display in Paris, possibly.
-Used flattery and cunning to prevent mob from storming queen’s prison with Lamballe’s corpse.
+Used flattery and cunning to prevent mob from storming Queen’s prison with Lamballe’s corpse.

-Edgeworth (Henry Essex)*: Irish born priest who ministered to king in final hours.
-Escorted king to guillotine.
+Edgeworth (Henry Essex)*: Irish born priest who ministered to King in final hours.
+Escorted King to guillotine.
 Wrote account of this.

-Fouquier-Tinville*: public prosecutor when queen on trial.
+Fouquier-Tinville*: Public Prosecutor when Queen on trial.

 Fournier: shoemaker.
 Risked life to help deposed royal family.

-Hue: loyal valet.
+Hüe: loyal valet.
 Survived prison.
-Later was one of those chosen by princess Marie Therese to accompany her into exile.
+Later was one of those chosen by Princess Marie-Thérèse to accompany her into exile.

-Lariviere: kind turnkey at Conciergerie Prison.
-Witnessed queen’s arrival and departure from Conciergerie.
+Larivière: kind turnkey at Conciergerie Prison.
+Witnessed Queen’s arrival and departure from Conciergerie.

-Louis XV*: elderly king when Marie Antoinette arrived at Versailles in 1770.
+Louis XV*: elderly King when Marie Antoinette arrived at Versailles in 1770.
 Grandfather to Marie Antoinette’s husband.
 Died in 1774.

 Louis XVI*: husband of Marie Antoinette.
 Married in 1770 at age 15.
 King 4 years later.
 Father and mother dead.

 Malesherbes*: renowned former minister, disastrously sacked by Louis XVI on insistence of thoughtless young Marie Antoinette.
 Volunteered to be advocate for Louis XVI at his trial.
 Infuriated revolutionaries.
-Guillotined year or so later, having been forced to watch his grandchildren die first, followed by his daughter.
+Guillotined year or so later, having been forced to watch his adult grandchildren die first, followed by his daughter.

-Maria Theresa*: empress of Austria.
+Maria Theresa*: Empress of Austria.
 Mother of Marie Antoinette.

-Michonis*: prison inspector, loyal to Marie Antoinette.
+Michonis*: Prison Inspector, loyal to Marie Antoinette.
 Died as a result.

 Roederer*: official who persuaded Louis to quit Tuileries Palace.
 Opinion divided as to whether he acted from malevolent motives or not.

-Rosalie Lamorliere: queen’s last maid.
-Illiterate but dictated account of queen’s imprisonment.
+Rosalie (Lamorlière): Queen’s last maid.
+Illiterate but dictated account of Queen’s imprisonment.

-Simon: uncouth guard in Temple Tower who became tutor to queen’s son when he was removed from his mother.
+Simon: uncouth guard in Temple Tower who became tutor to Queen’s son when he was removed from his mother.
 Cruel to child.